wandb/docs/docs/guides/app/features/panels/intro.md

 ## Manage sections

 By default, sections in a workspace reflect the logging hierarchy of your keys.
-However, in a manual workspace, sections will appear only after you start adding panels.
+However, in a manual workspace, sections appear only after you start adding panels.

 ### Add a section